Nursing Schools in Denver: Top Online & Campus Programs

 If you live in the Denver, Colorado area you may already know about the current critical shortage of qualified nurses in the state.
 This shortage is partially due to the Covid crisis and will increase because of the expected retirement of at least 2,000 nurses a year over the next ten years, according to the Colorado Center for Nursing Excellence.
 The high demand is leading to steep increases in both nurse salaries and signing bonuses, meaning there’s never been a better time to enter the nursing field.

-We’ve surveyed all the nursing schools in Denver and come up with a list of the best programs for 2022.
-Below are three of the top schools overall along with three leading the way in online nursing education.
-These schools were chosen based on factors like accreditation, affordability, study convenience, curriculum quality, availability of support services, and more.
-These top-tier schools will help you get started in your search for the right nursing program in Denver for you.
+We’ve surveyed all the nursing schools in Denver and came up with a list of the best programs.
+Below are the top schools overall, as these schools were chosen based on factors like accreditation, affordability, study convenience, curriculum quality, availability of support services, and more.
+These top-tier schools will help you get started in your search for the right nursing program in Denver for your needs.

 Regis University